Peter Rae: Career

-He was leader of the Renewable Energy industry delegation to the 14th and 15th sessions of the UN Commission on Sustainable Development (CSD) in New York when energy was the subject.
+He was leader of the Renewable Energy industry delegation to the 14th and 15th sessions of the UN Commission on Sustainable Development (CSD) in New York.
 He was the moderator for the Renewable Energy side event at the CSD.

-He chaired sessions of the World Energy Conference which was held in Sydney in 2004 and was a key note speaker at the recent National Business Leaders Forum on Sustainable Development held in Canberra.

-Peter Rae is also member of the Honorary Board of the Energy Globe Foundation, representing Australia and the category YOUTH for the Annual Energy Globe World Award.
-The Award is the most prestigious environmental Award in over 180 countries!
+Peter Rae is member of the Honorary Board of the Energy Globe Foundation, representing Australia and the category YOUTH for the Annual Energy Globe World Award.
+The Award is the most prestigious environmental Award in over 180 countries.

 On 4 June 1991 he was granted the right to use the term "The Honourable" for life.